sundogbio/szi-tile-source/README.md

 So for normal zip files we follow this process to find the location of the Central Directory:

-1. Find the length of the entire file by making a HEAD request to the server, and grabbing the content-length from the response headers
+1. Find the length of the entire file by making an initial ranged GET request to the server for a small subsection of the file, and grabbing the total length from the Content-Range response header
-2. Do a ranged GET request of the file from (content-length - maximum possible length of the EOCD) to content-length
+2. Do a ranged GET request of the file from (total length - maximum possible length of the EOCD) to total length
 3. Step backwards through the results of that request until we find the start of the EOCD (it begins with a magic number)
 4. Read that EOCD in to discover the location of the Central Directory, its length in bytes, and the